bonezone2001/gather-rpg/README.md

 - Enemies lol
 - Among many other things

 The specification didn't give me free reign to do whatever I wanted with the project so the cooler parts of the project were there just because I could fit them around the spec or they made my life easier when making the game itself.

+I shall warn you that the game was never refactored and the code could definetly do with some optimizations and general code cleanup!
+This is just here for those that would like to make it better or use it in their future endeavours

 Get Started